evandroreis-cordya/dotfiles/README.md

 ## Available Installation Scripts

-The jarvistoolset includes a comprehensive set of installation scripts organized by category.
+The dotfiles includes a comprehensive set of installation scripts organized by category.
 Each script group can be installed independently or as part of the complete setup.

 ### System Setup Scripts